isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 DHCPv6 Leasequery
 ~~~~~~~~~~~~~~~~~

-DHCPv6 Leasequery gives a requester the ability to query for
+DHCPv6 simple Leasequery gives a requester the ability to query for
 active lease information for either a single IP address or a single client
 DUID.
 The query type and parameters are conveyed in an ``lq-query`` option (44)
 attached to a ``DHCPV6_LEASEQUERY`` message: